Current Size: 100%

 - Was the applicant’s GPA above a 3.0 for the traditional program or a 3.2 GPA for advanced standing?

-All applicants are notified in writing with the decision regarding their applications.
-Notifications regarding acceptance, denial or contingent conditions will be mailed to the designated mailing address provided by the applicant.
+All applicants are notified in writing, via email, the decision regarding their applications.
+Notifications regarding acceptance, denial or contingent conditions will be emailed to the perferred email address provided by the applicant.

 Students can change their enrollment status from Part-time to Full-time and vice versa during their advisement sessions during to registering.
 The MSW Program must be completed within four (4) years.